nicpitsch/Oqtane.TelerikModule1/README.md

 ## Information, Requirements

 This is how I got it running.
-I'm not an Oqtane developer (but a enthusiastic user) and I'm not related Telerik.
+I'm not an Oqtane developer (but a enthusiastic user) and I'm not related to Telerik.
 I have integrated Telerik Blazor UI and Reporting into a line of business solution using Oqtane (but not yet updated from Blazor 3.x to 4.x).

 * [Oqtane development environment](https://github.com/oqtane/oqtane.framework#getting-started).
 * [A Telerik Blazor UI full or trial license](https://www.telerik.com/blazor-ui).